juucustodio/xamarin-docs.pt-br/docs/android/wear/deploy-test/debug-on-device.md

     Target: connected
     ```

-6. Depois de concluir as etapas acima, a execução de `adb devices` mostra o status do telefone e do dispositivo de desgaste do Android:
+6. Depois de concluir as etapas acima, a execução `adb devices` mostra o status do telefone e do dispositivo de desgaste do Android:

     ```
     List of devices attached